Page last updated:

 Running apps with a user-provided service is a great way to determine what information needs to be passed in the credential structure (useful in higher integration levels), verify that the integration works, and develop a test app that can continue to be used at higher levels.
 From the app developer perspective, once a user-provided service works, later integrations of the service will not require any further code changes.
 User-provided service bindings are fully forward-compatible with brokered service bindings.

-cf create-user-provided-service MY-SERVICE-NAME -p CREDENTIALS(or
+cf create-user-provided-service YOUR-SERVICE-NAME -p CREDENTIALS

-CREDENTIALSargument should be a valid JSON string that contains the URL and credentials necessary to connect to your externally-deployed service.
+CREDENTIALSis a valid JSON string that contains the URL and credentials necessary to connect to your externally-deployed service.